devlooped/StructId/readme.md

 }
 ```

-> NOTE: the built-in templates will always provide an implementation of
+> NOTE: the built-in templates will always emit an implementation of
-> `INewable<TSelf, TValue>`.
+> `INewable<TSelf, TValue>` for all struct ids.

 Here you can see that the constraint that the value type must be `Ulid` is enforced by
 the `TValue` constructor parameter type, while the interface constraint in the partial